HydroModPy/HydroModPy/docs/source/user_guide/workflows/testbed.rst

    :alt: Testbed orchestration model
    :align: center

-   ``testbed`` owns the variant matrix and evidence contract.
+   ``testbed`` owns the case matrix and evidence contract.
 Mesh, flow, and future transport runners keep ownership of their own domain execution.

 The first supported subjects are: